2023 Three Minute Thesis (3MT®) Competition Rules

-The contestants selected for the IMS2019 Three Minute Thesis (3MT®) Competition will be formally announced after 30 March 2019.
+The contestants selected for the 2023 Three Minute Thesis (3MT®) Competition will be formally announced in March 2023.
 Notification will be sent only to those who are selected as competitors.

-2019 is the third year of the Three Minute Thesis (3MT®) Competition at IMS.
-The purpose of the 3MT® Competition is to showcase those students and young professionals who have distilled their highly complex, technical research into presentations accessible to non-specialists, and to video those presentations for use on IMS’s YouTube channel, attracting students to the microwave profession, and demonstrating to the general public the relevance and importance of microwaves and related technical fields.
+2022 is the sixth year of the Three Minute Thesis (3MT®) Competition at Microwave Week.
+The purpose of the 3MT® Competition is to showcase those students and young professionals who have distilled their highly complex, technical research into presentations accessible to non-specialists, and to record videos of those presentations for use on IMS’s YouTube channel as well as IMS/MTT-S Social Media channels, attracting students to the microwave profession, and demonstrating to the general public the relevance and importance of microwaves and related technical fields.

-1. All authors wishing to participate in the competition are required to follow the regular IMS2019 paper submission process.
-Papers must be identified as 3MT® Competition submissions during the electronic submission process (deadline: Wednesday, 5 December 2018).
+1. All authors wishing to participate in the competition are required to follow the regular electronic paper submission process for their respective conference (IMS, RFIC, or ARFTG).
+Papers must be identified as 3MT® Competition submissions during the electronic submission process.
 Only one 3MT® presentation per accepted paper will be allowed.

 2. To be considered, the author must be a Student or Young Professional (YP); YPs are defined by IEEE as post-student members who are within 15 years of receiving their first professional degree.

-3. 3MT® submissions are reviewed by the Technical Paper Review Committee (TPRC) the same as all other IMS2019 paper submissions.
-Only those papers that (a) are selected by the TPRC for either an oral or interactive forum presentation, (b) are self-identified as 3MT® submissions by the author(s), and (c) meet the 3MT® criteria listed here are eligible to participate in the 3MT® Competition.
-Contestants will be selected and recommended by the IMS2019 3MT® Competition committee from the eligible 3MT® submissions.
+3. 3MT® submissions are reviewed by the respective (IMS, RFIC, or ARFTG) Technical Paper Review Committees (TPRC) the same as all other paper submissions.
+Only those papers that (a) are selected by the TPRC for inclusion in the technical program, (b) are self-identified as 3MT® submissions by the author(s), and (c) meet the 3MT® criteria listed here, are eligible to participate in the 3MT® Competition.
+Contestants will be selected and recommended by the 2023 3MT® Competition committee from the eligible 3MT® submissions.
 Any accepted contestant may speak only once, with no substitutions.

-4. Self-identified 3MT® candidates whose paper has been accepted by the TPRC will be invited to submit by mid-February a 30-second video presentation.
-This will assist the IMS2019 3MT® Competition committee in reaching its final selection of contestants.
+4. Self-identified 3MT® candidates whose paper has been accepted by the TPRC will be invited to submit a 30-second video introducing themselves and their research topic.
+This will assist the 2023 3MT® Competition committee in reaching its final selection of contestants.

-5. 3MT® contestants will receive email notifications by early March 2019.
-Confirmation of receipt must be sent via email by within a week of notification to firstname.lastname@example.org once the notification is received.
+5. 3MT® contestants will receive email notifications by March 2023.
+Confirmation of receipt must be sent via email within one week of notification.
 The confirmation email should address all items requested in the email notification.

-6. The 3MT® contestants will be invited to make a presentation of three minutes or less, supported only by one static slide, subject to the rules of the 3MT® Competition, in addition to their regular IMS2019 oral or interactive forum presentation.
-The competition is scheduled for Monday, 3 June 2019, in one of the technical session venues.
+6. The 3MT® contestants will be invited to make a presentation of three minutes or less, supported only by one static slide, subject to the rules of the 3MT® Competition, in addition to their regular technical presentation.

-7. 3MT® presentations will be ranked by a panel of non-specialist judges on how engaging, accessible, and compelling the contestants made their presentation.
-The top winners, together with an Audience Choice winner, will be announced and awards will be presented during IMS2019.
+7. The 3MT® presentations will be ranked by panel of non-specialist judges on how engaging, accessible, and compelling the contestants made their presentation.
+The top winners, together with an Audience Choice winner, will be announced and awards will be presented during the conference.
 It is planned to award cash prizes to the top three ranked contestants and to the Audience Choice winner.